VzBoT3D/VzBoT-UserMods/pbsuper/VZTrident/Readme.md

 # VZTrident
 VZTrident the VZbot Trident child.

-This is a build based on the X5SA-400 Printer using:
+These builds are all VZbot sizes with triple Z sytem if you prefer Trident Z or Ratrig Style we have it both:

 VZbot Gantry and tophat hinges.

-Voron Trident Skirt
+Trident Skirt

-Annex engineering Panel clips and Door Hinges
+Annex engineering Panel clips and Door Hinges for the 400 and 330 size.

-Triple Z system inspired by the Voron Trident
+Triple Z system inspired by the Trident and Ratrig.

-Video of the printer: [VZTrident](https://drive.google.com/file/d/1hXe_eZGZ0fsk1MWA-nmpsxVc_xzYL8Yt/view?usp=sharing)
+Video of the 400 size printer: [VZTrident](https://drive.google.com/file/d/1hXe_eZGZ0fsk1MWA-nmpsxVc_xzYL8Yt/view?usp=sharing)

-You can find the complete model without CAD-Software here: [CAD model web viewer](https://a360.co/3ITT817)

 ![image](https://github.com/pbsuper/VZTrident/blob/a73ad2f0d8f5635ada17f62b3b6fca5949aac086/VZTrident_Open.jpg)